BithreenGirlen/DxLibSpineViewer/README.md

 Visual Studio is required.

 1. Open `DxLibSpineViewer` directory with Visual Studio.
-2. Wait for dependency libraries downloading to be done.
+2. Wait for downloading dependency libraries to be done.
     - The configuration downloads external libraries and modifies older Spine `extensions`.
       - For spine-c `3.5`, renames some of the functions which lack `sp` prefix so as to be consistent with `3.6` and later.
       - For spine-c `2.1`, supplies binary skeleton reader from [here](https://github.com/BithreenGirlen/spine-c-2.1.27).
-3. Build All `DxLibSpineViewer` project.
+3. Build All.

 ## Spine runtime for DxLib